-Glaucoma is a disease of the eye in which the pressure within the eye, called the intraocular pressure (IOP) is increased.
+Glaucoma is a disease of the eye in which the pressure within the eye, called intraocular pressure (IOP), is increased.
 Intraocular pressure is measured using an instrument called a tonometer.

 What is intraocular pressure and how is it maintained?

 Aqueous humor is produced by a structure called the ciliary body.
-In addition to producing this fluid (aqueous humor), the ciliary body contains the suspensory ligaments which hold the lens in place.
+In addition to producing this fluid (aqueous humor), the ciliary body contains the suspensory ligaments that hold the lens in place.
 Muscles in the ciliary body pull on the suspensory ligaments, controlling the shape and focusing ability of the lens.

 Aqueous humor contains nutrients and oxygen that are used by the structures within the eye.
 The ciliary body constantly produces aqueous humor, and the excess fluid is constantly drained from the eye between the cornea and the iris.
-This area is called the iridocorneal angle, or the filtration, or the drainage angle.
+This area is called the iridocorneal angle, the filtration angle, or the drainage angle.

 As long as the production and absorption or drainage of aqueous humor is equal, the intraocular pressure remains constant.

 What causes glaucoma?

 Glaucoma is caused by inadequate drainage of aqueous fluid; it is not caused by overproduction of fluid.
 Glaucoma is further classified as primary or secondary glaucoma.

 Primary glaucoma results in increased intraocular pressure in a healthy eye.
 Some breeds are more prone than others (see below).
 It occurs due to inherited anatomical abnormalities in the drainage angle.

 Secondary glaucoma results in increased intraocular pressure due to disease or injury to the eye.
 This is the most common cause of glaucoma in dogs.
 Causes include: